 Once matches for test video documents from the training database are found, associated annotation bounding boxes are transferred to the test video.
 Transferred bounding boxes are warped to improve the match with motion characteristics of tracked objects.
-We utilize non-maximal suppression to derive the best bounding boxes from the set of warped bounding boxes.
+We utilize nonmaximal suppression to derive the best bounding boxes from the set of warped bounding boxes.
 Subsequently, a smoothing step is carried out to regularize the scale of bounding boxes for the detected objects.

 To summarize, human-generated annotations are leveraged to track moving objects in challenging scenarios without actual human review of the test video.
-A high-level block diagram depicting the proposed method is presented in Figure 2.
-The library creation process and the proposed query scheme are explained below.
+A high-level block diagram depicting the proposed method is presented in Fig. 2.
+The library creation process and the proposed query scheme are explained in the following section.

-B. Offline library creation
+B. Offline Library Creation